Champii/Nodulator/README.md

     * Class methods

-  Now can now extends the resource
+  You can now extends the resource

     class PlayerResource extends APlayer